 If you plan ahead and don’t wait until the last minute, you can have the time to shop and determine the best ways to spend your money.

-- Create a spending limit.
+- Set a spending limit, which includes travel and other expenses.
 Consider how much you want to spend in total for the season.
-Make sure to include travel and other expenses.

 - Create a list with names, gift ideas, and price estimates.
 If you cannot think of a specific gift for a person, determine a dollar limit on their gift.
 Make sure your planned gift totals do not exceed your overall spending limit.

-- Keep receipts and check them periodically to make sure you’re still within your spending limit.
+- Keep receipts and check them periodically or review your online banking regularly to make sure you’re still within your spending limit.

 - Do comparison shopping over the Internet.
 See which stores carry the item you want at the best price.
 If you decide to order online, make sure the delivery time works with your travel plans.

 - Do pre-shopping.
-Shopping can give you good ideas for gifts, but do not buy anything that is not already on your list.
-If you see an item you like, go home and decide if the item is what you want and fits in your budget.
-If so, add it to the list.
-This can help prevent impulsive purchases.
+Shopping can give you good ideas for gifts, but do not buy anything on an impulse that is not already on your list.

 - Check for sales in newspaper ads and circulars, as well as during your shopping.